Autoformalization in the Era of Large Language Models: A Survey: Background

 The advent of increasingly powerful large language models (LLMs)—such as LLaMA \cite{touvron2023llamaopenefficientfoundation}, Claude \cite{claude}, Gemini \cite{geminiteam2024geminifamilyhighlycapable}, and GPT-4 \cite{openai2024gpt4technicalreport}—has enabled remarkable progress across a wide range of tasks, thanks to their broad domain knowledge and strong few-shot reasoning capabilities.
 However, despite their fluency and apparent competence, LLMs are prone to generating outputs that are factually incorrect or logically unsound—a phenomenon widely referred to as \textbf{hallucination} \cite{sadasivan2023can}.
 This issue is further compounded by the models' ability to produce persuasive and human-like responses, making it challenging to distinguish valid reasoning from subtle but critical errors.

-To address this challenge, recent research has explored the use of autoformalization as a means of translating natural language outputs from LLMs into precise, verifiable representations using formal systems such as first-order logic \cite{ryu2024divide} or arithmetic system such as Peano arithmetic\cite{Peano}.
+To address this challenge, recent research has explored the use of autoformalization as a means of translating natural language outputs from LLMs into precise, verifiable representations using formal systems such as first-order logic \cite{ryu2024divide} or arithmetic system such as Peano arithmetic\cite{Peano}. \cite{balcan2025learningverifierschainofthoughtreasoning} is also a recent research which focus on the chain of thought by designing a formal definition verifier and training the model to learn the correctness of the reasoning sequence, aiming to ensure that each reasoning step of the chain of thought is valid.
 In this context, autoformalization acts as a bridge between the inherent ambiguity of natural language and the strict requirements of formal verification.
 By enabling symbolic reasoning over LLM outputs, autoformalization enhances correctness, improves reliability, and promotes the safe and trustworthy deployment of LLMs in tasks requiring rigorous reasoning and high assurance.